JustinJohnson291102/waveform/replit.md

 ## Overview

 Knowledge Wave India is a comprehensive online learning platform that offers digital courses and skill-based training across multiple disciplines.
-The platform features a modern, responsive web interface built with React and TypeScript, showcasing courses, instructors, learning packages, and providing user engagement features like newsletter subscriptions and FAQ sections.
-The application follows a full-stack architecture with a Express.js backend, PostgreSQL database with Drizzle ORM, and a beautifully designed frontend using shadcn/ui components and Tailwind CSS.
+The platform features a modern, responsive web interface built with React and TypeScript, with a complete multi-page application including Home, About, Courses, Packages, Instructors, and Contact pages.
+Each page features professional animations, hover effects, and a consistent white/gray design theme with blue accents.
+The application follows a full-stack architecture with an Express.js backend, PostgreSQL database with Drizzle ORM, and beautifully designed frontend using shadcn/ui components and Tailwind CSS.

+## Recent Changes (January 2025)

+- **Complete Multi-Page Application**: Created all individual pages (About, Courses, Packages, Instructors, Contact) with professional animations and responsive design
+- **Enhanced Navigation**: Fixed dropdown menus to show only on hover for desktop, simplified mobile navigation
+- **Professional Animations**: Implemented scroll-triggered animations and hover effects across all pages using intersection observers
+- **Route Implementation**: Added proper routing with wouter for all pages including navigation updates
+- **Accessibility Improvements**: Fixed dialog accessibility warnings and screen reader support
+- **Vercel Deployment Ready**: Created deployment configuration and build scripts for production

 ## User Preferences